Numerical analysis of a baryon and its dilatation modes in holographic QCD: Introduction

+Therefore, we here investigate the dilatation mode of the baryon in holographic QCD and finally compare it with the Roper resonance N$^*$(1440) in terms of its mass and parity.
 The dilatation mode of baryon can be described also in holographic QCD.
-In fact, the holographic baryon appears as a soliton, i.e., a spatially extended object, and therefore is has dilatation mode.
-Note however that holographic dilatation is four-dimensional spatial oscillation including the extra spatial dimension rather than ordinary three-dimensional one.
+Note again that the Sakai-Sugimoto model reduces into the Skyrme model, when massive mesons except for pions are dropped off.
+In fact, the holographic baryon appears as a soliton \cite{NSK07,HSSY07}, i.e., a spatially extended object, and therefore has dilatation mode.
+Note, however, that holographic dilatation is four-dimensional spatial oscillation including the extra spatial dimension rather than ordinary three-dimensional one.

 The organization of this paper is as follows.
-In Section 2, we briefly review the Sakai-Sugimoto model as typical holographic QCD.
-In Section 3, we apply the Witten Ansatz in holographic QCD.
+In Sec.~II, we briefly review the Sakai-Sugimoto model as typical holographic QCD.
+In Sec.~III, we apply the Witten Ansatz in holographic QCD.
 Owing to the Witten Ansatz, the 1+4 dimensional Yang-Mills theory reduces into a 1+2 dimensional Abelian Higgs theory.
-In Section 4, using the Witten Ansatz, we present the vortex description of baryons in holographic QCD, and we numerically obtain the ground-state solution of the holographic baryon using a fine and large-volume lattice.
-In Section 5, we numerically analyze size dependence of the holographic baryon.
-In Section 6, we investigate time-dependent dilatational modes of a single baryon in holographic QCD.
-Section 7 is devoted for summary and conclusion.
+In Sec.~IV, using the Witten Ansatz, we present the vortex description of baryons in holographic QCD, and we numerically obtain the ground-state solution of the holographic baryon using a fine and large-volume lattice.
+In Sec.~V, we numerically analyze size dependence of the holographic baryon.
+In Sec.~VI, we investigate time-dependent dilatational modes of a single baryon in holographic QCD.
+Section~VII is devoted for summary and conclusion.